maxrantil/maxrantil/README.md

 - 📄 Know about my experiences [mqx.digital](mqx.digital)

-- 🚲 I also like bicycling, ₿itcoin & bastu 🧖
+- 🚲 I also like bicycling, ₿itcoin and bastu 🧖

 <h3 align="left">Connect with me:</h3>
 <p align="left">